Helland369/system_monitor/README.md

 [ninja](https://ninja-build.org/)
 [gcc/g++](https://gcc.gnu.org/)

-### You can allso use your faovorite package manager
+### You can also use your favorite package manager

 On Arch you would use pacman: